2017 & 2018 Big Data for Managers & Decision Makers Workshop Instructors

 Piero Ferrante is the Director of Data Science at C2FO.
 He and his team are focused on optimizing C2FO’s capital markets through applied machine learning and the development of quantitative risk management systems.
 In the past he has applied his expertise in healthcare, telecom, insurance, and mobile advertising at Fortune 500 companies and startups.
 He holds a M.S. in Predictive Analytics from Northwestern University, a B.S. in Finance and Management Information Systems from the University of Delaware, and is an adjunct professor of Text Analytics at Rockhurst University.
 Piero also helps organize the Kansas City Data Science Meetup and advises Play-it Heath, a digital health engagement solution, on algorithms and data strategy.

-On the second Friday of the workshop, Ferrante will cover The Intersection of Data Science and Big Data and The Constraints and Limitations of Big Data.
+During the second session of the workshop, Piero covers The Intersection of Data Science and Big Data and The Constraints and Limitations of Big Data.

 Michelle Brush, Cerner